qinkeith/operators/memcached/golang/README.md

       return ctrl.Result{}, nil
       ```

+  - The client [Reader](https://github.com/kubernetes-sigs/controller-runtime/blob/v0.7.0/pkg/client/interfaces.go#L48) interface.
+Reader knows how to read and list Kubernetes objects.
-  - The [Get]((https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.Get) function - Use it to confirm that the observed resource, Memcached in our case, is defined in the namespace:
+    - The [Get](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.Get) function - Use it to confirm that the observed resource, Memcached in our case, is defined in the namespace:

       ```golang
       memcached := &cachev1alpha1.Memcached{}
       err := r.Get(ctx, req.NamespacedName, memcached)
       ```

       We aleady know the first 2 parameters, `context` and `request`.
 The `req` struct contains the `NamespacedName` which is the name and the namespace
       of the object to reconcile.
 The object must be a struct pointer so that memcached can be updated with the response returned by the server.
       In our case, that is the memcached object which must be a struct pointer so that memcached can be updated with the content returned by the Server.

     - The [List](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.List) function - List function can be used to retrieve a list all    child objects in a given namespace and list options.
       In our case, we use List to retrieve all [memcached pods](./controllers/memcached_controller.go#L115).
 On a successful call, `Items` field in the list
       will be populated with the result returned from the server:

       ```golang
       podNames := getPodNames(podList.Items)
       ```

-  - Both `Get` and `List` are part of the client [Reader](https://github.com/kubernetes-sigs/controller-runtime/blob/v0.7.0/pkg/client/interfaces.go#L48)
-    interface.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.